thunzard/Face-Mask-Detection-And-Social-Distancing-Monitoring/README.md

 # How to Run it on your CPU
-Firstly download all the files from this repository.
+*Firstly download all the files from this repository.
-Then Download the All the files from this link.
+*Then Download the All the files from this link.

 https://drive.google.com/drive/folders/1ipHauXF92xLvv3Ghi9afquJlhg9l85np?usp=sharing

+*Save all the filess in each folder inside the folder of the same name from the repository.
+*Then download Anaconda foor windows